MAliElakhrass/DeepYed/README.md

    ```sh
    git clone https://github.com/MAliElakhrass/DeepYed.git
    ```
-2. Download the Stockfish engine from [https://stockfishchess.org/download/](https://stockfishchess.org/download/windows/) and place it under the engines folder
+2. Download the Stockfish engine from [https://stockfishchess.org/download/](https://stockfishchess.org/download/windows/) and place it under the `/engines` folder
-3. Download the opening books from [https://rebel13.nl/download/books.html](https://rebel13.nl/download/books.html) and uncompress the content of the folder books under the books folder
+3. Download the opening books from [https://rebel13.nl/download/books.html](https://rebel13.nl/download/books.html) and uncompress the content of the folder books under the `/books` folder

 ## Open a pgn file
 You can read a pgn file in any text editor.
 However, if you want to watch the game, you have to download a Graphical User Interface (GUI) for chess.
 We recommend Scid or Arena.